schalkdaniel/compboost/benchmark/Readme.md

 configuration we achieve a 15 times faster fitting process with `compboost` compared to `mboost` in boosting linear base-learner.
-Nevertheless, `glmboost` is faster due to the internal structure of `glmboost` with that all base-learners can fitted in one matrix multiplication.
-But, this approach is not suitable with `compboost` since it does not fit into the object-oriented system we provide.
+Nevertheless, `glmboost` is faster due to the internal structure of `glmboost`, which is due to that all base-learners can be fitted in one matrix multiplication.
+But this approach is not suitable for `compboost` since it does not fit into the object-oriented system we provide.
 This is due to the flexibility in specifying ordinary base-learner combination and not making the whole fitting process conditionally on